Almost sure well-posedness of the cubic nonlinear Schr\"odinger equation below L^2(T): Global Theory

 Now, we present the proof of Proposition \ref{THM:GWP2}. \begin{proof} [Proof of Proposition \ref{THM:GWP2}]

 First, recall the following argument which relates the time of local existence $\dl$ and the size of the initial condition.
 Consider \eqref{NLS2}.
-From the deterministic local theory (especially \eqref{duhamel}, Bourgain's $L^4$-Strichartz estimate \eqref{L4}, and Lemma \ref{LEM:timedecay}), we have
+We briefly review the deterministic $L^2$-local theory.
+For $t \in [-\dl, \dl]$, \eqref{NLS3} is equivalent to